isomerpages/nlb-reference/_getting-started/1-onesearch.md

 	<img src="\images\getting-started\onesearch-basic-05-ver.jpg" style="width:500px;" />

-	*Please note that access to eJournals will require you to log in using myLibraryID on OneSearch’s webpage.
+	*Please note that access to eJournals will require you to log in using myLibrary ID on OneSearch’s webpage.
 You can log in via the button located at the top right hand corner of the webpage.*
 	<img src="\images\getting-started\onesearch-basic-06.jpg" style="width:500px;" />

 ### **Bonus tip**